-2.7 Trade and other payables
+2.8 Other payables

-Trade and other payables represent liabilities for goods and services provided to the company prior to the end of financial year which are unpaid.
+Other payables represent liabilities for goods and services provided to the company prior to the end of financial year which are unpaid.
 They are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business if longer).
 Otherwise, they are presented as non-current liabilities.

-Trade and other payables are initially recognised at fair value, and subsequently carried at amortised cost using the effective interest method.
+Other payables are initially recognised at fair value, and subsequently carried at amortised cost using the effective interest method.